appfair/App/docs/index.md

 Apps acquired through the Homebrew Casks catalog, however, are not guaranteed to be either universal (they may only be compiled for Intel and run under Rosetta) nor native (they may use Electron, Qt, or Java instead of the system UI frameworks).

-#### Are App Fair apps safe?
+#### Can I purchase apps with App Fair.app?

+The App Fair.app catalog browser itself does not have any integrated commerce facilities.
+Individual apps acquired through the Homebrew Casks catalog may have their own built-in trial and purchasing system.
+The free open-source apps published through the Fairground Apps catalog may have options for patronage or sponsorship.

+#### How safe are the apps?

 App Fair apps are granted the same system-level protections as all the other apps on your Mac.
 This includes both proactive defenses like _Gatekeeper_ and _XProtect_, and they also benefit from ongoing analysis and remediation by the system's _Malware Removal Tool_.

 Apps acquired through the Homebrew Casks catalog are typically “notarized” which means the app is from a developer with a paid subscription and has been scanned for malware.
 These apps may or may not be “sandboxed”.

-Apps acquired from the appfair.net catalog are always “sandboxed”, which means they are restricted in the activities that can be performed.
+Apps acquired from the Fairground Apps are always “sandboxed”, which means they are restricted in the activities that can be performed.
 The permissions that are requested by the app are summarized by the “Risk Level” that is displayed by the App Fair.app, and which informs the decision to install an app or not.

+#### What permissions do I need to install apps?

+To install apps from the Fairground Apps, the current user needs permission to write to the `/Applications/App Fair/` folder.
+In the event this is not writable by the current user, the app will attempt to escalate permissions to perform the installation, which will require an administrator password.

+Apps installed through the Homebrew Casks catalog typically just require the ability to write to the `/Applications/` folder, but for system-level apps or extensions, the installation process may request an administrator password to complete the installation.

+#### How can I update App Fair.app?

+If the "Keep catalog app up to date" checkbox is enabled in the App Fair preferences, App Fair.app will automatically install any updates to the catalog app, provided it is installed in the `/Applications/` folder.

 ### App Creator FAQs